Abhinav271828/soodkosh-acl2023/experiment/README.md

 ```

 https://neuropsydia.readthedocs.io/en/latest/ can be referred to.

+Elements can be placed at any height on the screen with respect to the central horizontal line (-10<=y<=10).
+Familiarity -> 3.3
+Wordiness -> -2.3

+Scale of 1 to 7 for familiarity and wordiness

+Warmup Test
+2000 ms before start (can start late by pressing Enter late)
+1000 ms between stimuli
+6000 ms for familiarity (immediately after image is displayed) (-1 if time exceeded)
+500 ms between familiarity and wordiness scale (Familiarity scale disappears)
+5000 ms for wordiness (-1 if time exceeded)

+Main Experiment
+10000 ms before start (can start late by pressing Enter late)
+1000 ms between stimuli
+6000 ms for familiarity (immediately after image is displayed) (-1 if time exceeded)
+500 ms between familiarity and wordiness scale (Familiarity scale disappears)
+5000 ms for wordiness (-1 if time exceeded)

+Stimuli2img

+Generates an image for a given input.

 The generated image is of size 300 x 80 pixels, and the text is centered within the given space.
 The text is generated in *yellow* (#ffff00) on a *blue* (#496d89) background for good contrast and visibility.
 We chose *Gargi* font for the Devanagiri script for easy readability.